sultan-shaikh40/sultan-shaikh40/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 Working as a Data Analyst at NCS Group
+- 👨🏽‍💻 Working as a Data Engineer at NCS Group
 - 🖋️  I completed my B. Tech. from Bharati Vidyapeeth's College Of Engineering, Pune
 - 🖋️ I'm actively participating in Data science competitions
 - 📌 Scroll down to see my Pinned Repositories